wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 4. Controlling costs
 5. Increasing revenue

 If you are not familiar with the top initiatives of your organization: STOP!
-Step away from this course and go find out what is most important to your company from three key perspectives in the following order:
+Step away from this training and go find out what is most important to your company.
+Consider three key perspectives in the following order:

 1. Your customers
 2. Your employees
 3. Your executives

 Successful organizations put the customer's needs at the top of the priority list.
 This should then be balanced with the needs of the employees to deliver on those customer needs.
-Executives have a vision and specific needs as well that must be woven into the prior two objectives.
+Finally your executives have a vision and specific needs you must weave into the customer and employees' objectives.

-Your ability to execute an adoption program must be steeped in the language, challenges, objectives and outcomes of your business.
-There is no substitute for homework in this knowledge area and it must be directly applicable to the organization, business unit or employee role you are attempting to help.
+Your ability to execute an adoption program must be steeped in the language, challenges, objectives, and outcomes of your business.
+There's no substitute for homework in this knowledge area.
+Your knowledge must be directly applicable to the organization, business unit, or employee role you are attempting to help.

 >### Activity
->Find a person in your organization who led a project that was not viewed as "successful".
-After validating with them their perspective ask them for their learnings.
-Make it clear you are there to learn, not judge their experience.
-Often you will find these people keen to share their learnings with an interested party.
-When this is complete ask yourself these questions:
+>Find a person in your organization who led a project that was not viewed as "successful."
+After validating with them their perspective, ask them what they learned.
+Make it clear you are there to learn, not to judge their experience.
+Often you'll find people keen to share their learnings with an interested party.
+After your conversation, ask yourself these questions:
 >- How can this lesson help others?
 >- What would I do differently?
 >- Could better technology or communication have changed the outcome?
->- Could better technology or communication have changed the perception of the outcome?
+>- Could better technology or communication have changed *the perception* of the outcome?

 ## Knowledge area - Technical competence

 >![Technical competence](../media/technical-competence.png)

-Technical competence refers to the ability to have the depth of knowledge required to apply specific technology to a business problem to achieve a desired outcome.
-Without understanding what you can do, how you can do it and the cost of changes you will not be able to judiciously apply technology in your organization.
-It is critical in your role that you not be enamored with new features simply because they exist, but instead be enthusiastic about how you can remove difficulties from your employees through the elegant implementation of technology.
+Technical competence is the depth of knowledge required to apply specific technology to a business problem to achieve a desired outcome.
+Without understanding what you can do, how you can do it, and how much it costs, you can't judiciously use technology in your organization.
+It's critical that you not focus on new features simply because they exist, but instead focus on how you can make your employees' lives easier with the right technology.

-This again requires study however those not coming to the discipline of service adoption from an IT background should not be daunted by this knowledge pillar.
-You do not require a computer science degree to achieve the appropriate level of knowledge.
-What is relevant in this area is hands on knowledge that is applicable to the business scenario you are trying to improve and the partnership of a willing IT professional who can support you in understanding another important element: the cost of change.
+This requires study.
+If you don't have an IT background don't be daunted by this knowledge pillar.
+You don't need a computer science degree to achieve the appropriate level of knowledge.
+What's relevant in this area is hands-on knowledge applicable to the business scenario you are trying to improve.
+You can also use the partnership of a willing IT professional to help with another important element: the cost of change.

-Technology changes can be expensive far beyond the cost of the hardware or software that you are selecting.
-Employee training, technical training, configuration and deployment time, updating customer and executive expectations and ensuring service health and reliability are all components of the cost of change.
-It is critical that you ensure your own knowledge of the selected technology and whenever possible bring the voice the employee to the table when making these selections.
-You must also balance initial vs long term change costs.
-Building the digital literacy of your employee base using out of the box tools will reduce change costs in the future.
+Technology changes can be expensive far beyond the cost of the hardware or software.
+Employee training, technical training, configuration and deployment time, updating customer and executive expectations, and ensuring service health and reliability are all components of the cost of change.
+Take the time needed to understand the new technology and, whenever possible, bring the voice the employee to the table.
+You also need to balance initial vs long term change costs.
+For example, building the digital literacy of your employee base using out of the box tools will reduce change costs in the future.
 Incorporating process changes as you teach the new tools will minimize the disruption of small but frequent incremental changes.

 >### Optional activity
->Purchase for yourself a subscription to Office 365.
+>Buy yourself a subscription to Office 365.
 This will give you access to all the administrative tools and workloads that you may use in your work environment.
 This monthly cost is a small investment in your career and allows you to learn in a safe environment.
 Alternatively, ask your IT department if they have a "test" or "development" tenant where you can be a user with administrative rights so that you can learn on your own.
 For many of us there is no alternative to hand-on learning.
 You can also take advantage of other online Microsoft learning experiences that have lab's attached so you can build out your own solutions.

 ## Knowledge area - Marketing and communications
 >![Marketing and communications](../media/market-comms.png)